 The subject property is 122 acres in size.
-The applicant is proposing to develop the property into 642-lots as shown on the site plan.
+The applicant is proposing to develop the property with 648-lots within seven (7) Phases, as shown on the site plan.
 Therefore, the proposed SUB will not impede future use or development of the commercial parcel or adjacent land.